Paris Travel Tips & Tricks: 2026 Guide for First-Time Visitors

 Visiting Paris, France - travel tips and useful information for first time travelers

-These are our travel tips for visiting Paris:
+These are our top travel tips and tricks for visiting Paris:

-READ ALSO: Paris in 4 Days (itinerary with all the musts & more) & Paris in 1 Day (must-sees)
+READ ALSO: Paris in 4 Days & Paris in 1 Day

 Get Your Guide tour flag in Versailles Palace, Paris, France

-Just as with all city passes, Paris Museum Pass makes the most sense if you get it for a longer duration.
-If you are staying in Paris for 6 days, it’s a great investment that will pay off in no time.
+Just as with all city passes, the Paris Museum Pass makes the most sense if you get it for a longer duration.
+If you are staying in Paris for 6 days, it’s a great investment.
 But even if you get it for 2-4 days, it can really pay off, depending on how you plan your itinerary.

-A few things to keep in mind.
-You’ll have to pick up your pass and its duration starts to count on the day when you use it (so its validity is per calendar day and not per 24hrs).
-And you will still have to reserve timed entry at some places like the Louvre, Sainte-Chapelle, etc.
+A few things to keep in mind: First, you’ll have to pick up your pass in person (the pick-up location is very convenient – close to the Louvre).
+Second, it’s valid for a chosen number of calendar days and starts to count on the day you first use it.
+Third, even with the pass, you will need to reserve timed entry at some places, like the Louvre, the Orangerie Museum, etc.

 Good to know: Public museums in Paris offer FREE entrance for kids under 18 years old, and for EU citizens under 26 years old.
 For attractions that work with timed entry, you will still have to book a (free) timed ticket.